EdwardLiuyc/StaticMapping/README.md

 - get odom message from a cheap GPS and IMU intergration
 - fix bug in imu pre-integration (now the imu is just for INS but not normal IMU)
 - add support for different kind of GPS (INS&RTK&cheap gps)
+- read GPS noise(and other sensors' noise) from config files
-- add support for different king of IMU and ODOM
+- add support for different kind of IMU and ODOM
 - add support for more kind of pointclouds
-- add support for cloud packets not only pointcloud in a entire view
 - add a Pose3d struct for simple operation of matrix4f or just use gtsam::pose3d
 - using Eigen::Vector instead of sensors::Vector3
 - use double instead of float (eigen::matrix)
-- add a time threshold for motion filter
 - using kdtree for loop detection (m2dp search and matching)
 - mrvm output to a special format data file and can be transformed to pcd independently
 - mrvm output center of voxels